SallyFroMilan/PREREQUISITES/README.md

 # Hello-world
-Hello World is the exercise to get started with GitHub.
+Hello World is the first exercise to get started with GitHub.